 Our approach to city growth and development will be integrated with public transport and active travel planning, prioritising sustainable sites and corridors.
-Our Low Emissions Zone will be in place, as will a plan for the investment of the resources generated in public transport improvements by a work place parking levy.
+Subject to approvals2 our Low Emissions Zone will be in place, as will a plan for the investment of the resources generated in public transport improvements by a work place parking levy.